seocochan/type-csv-transformer/README.md

 `type-csv-transformer`

 - concentrates on more specific problems.
-- provides many utilities to handle CSV easly.
+- provides many utilities to handle CSV easily.
 - has much smaller bundle size.

 ## Contributing